adowlin/project-1-dungeons-dragons/README.md

 <img src="/readme-assets/iOS-image-bug.PNG" alt="iOS image bug" style="width:400px;height:812px;">

     - Cause: I found that this was caused by having `background-attachment:fixed;` set in the CSS code for the image.
 The `fixed` value for `background-attachment` is not supported by iOS.
     - Fix: I changed the `backgound-attachment` attribute on the image to `scroll`, which allows the image to scroll with the rest of the webpage, and allowed the image to be positioned correctly on iOS.
+Root cause & fix found [here](https://stackoverflow.com/questions/19795830/background-image-not-scaling-properly-on-ios/19798729).

 ## Deployment